nextflow-io/crg-course-nov16/README.md

 nextflow run rna-ex4.nf -resume
 ```

-The `-resume` option skip the execution of any step that has been processed in a previous
+The `-resume` option skips the execution of any step that has been processed in a previous
 execution.

 Try to execute it with more read files as shown below: